sshaw/copy-as-format/README.md

 (global-set-key (kbd "C-c w g") 'copy-as-format-github)
 ```

-For AsciiDoc output see `copy-as-format-asciidoc-include-filename` and `copy-as-format-asciidoc-language-alist`.
+For AsciiDoc customization see `copy-as-format-asciidoc-include-file-name` and `copy-as-format-asciidoc-language-alist`.

 ## Adding Formats